tcassar-diss/report/planning/plan.md

 - Static analysis for per-library whitelist generation
 - Further investigation into Docker and `bpf_get_stack` incomatibility
     - Given widespread docker use, a good idea

+## Conclusion
+- Paraphrase the abstract
+- Recontextualise the problem; state the problem again
+- Describe conclusion, give some numbers

+- TODO: check blackboard and tick all the boxes on blackboard